abdulroufabu/JSF-Assignment/README.md

 # Nagarro Assignment
-This project is created as an assignment for Nagarro hiring assessment process
+This project is created as an assignment as part of Nagarro assessment.

 # General Overview
 Online Account Management Application with authentication mechanism allows users to have secure access to the application by validating the username and password.